 The first response to any identified gaps in progress will be high quality first teaching targeted at their areas of weakness.
-Where progress continues to be less than expected the class or subject teacher, working with the SENDCO, will assess whether the child potentially has a SEN. While informally gathering evidence (including the views of the pupil and their parents) we will implement additional targeted teaching and other rigorous interventions designed to secure better progress, where required.
-The pupil's response to such support can help identify their particular needs.
+Where progress continues to be less than expected the class or subject teacher, working with

 A learning difficulty is often first noticed by any of the following: class teachers, supporting staff, parents/carers and the learner themselves.
 We will then, with support, aim to establish the barrier to learning.
 We ensure that any assessment of educational needs directly involves the learner, their parents/carer and the class teacher.
 The SENDCO will also support with this identification.
 We have a range of assessment tools available in school and through the cluster.
 However, for some learners we may wish to seek advice from specialist teams.
 Each term we have a School Consultation and Planning Meeting with an Advisory Learning Support Teacher and an Educational Psychologist, both who are part of the Norfolk's Children's Education Support Team.
 The aims of these meetings are to discuss early intervention activities and arrange any specialist interventions, either consultations or assessments.
 For children with communication difficulties, a referral for Speech and Language Therapy will be made.
 We also have access to various specialist services provided by Norfolk County Council, which are detailed on the Local Offer website.